ADGEfficiency/adgefficiency.github.io/_posts/2019-04-25-machine-learning-in-energy.md

 ## What's driving the performance of modern machine learning?

-The performance of deep neural networks is driven by three things - access and availability of data, computational resources and algorithms and tools.
+The performance of modern deep learning is driven by the interaction of two processes - the increased availability of data and the ability to train large models with lots of data.

-The ability for large capacity neural networks to learn from large amounts of data is what separates deep learning from classical machine learning.
-This ability is also a dependence - deep neural networks need lots of data to learn anything useful.
-This sample inefficiency problem is not shared in human learning.
-We can learn not to touch the stove after doing it once - modern machine learning would require many samples to learn this.

-The rise of the connected devices using the internet has lead to a combinatorial explosion of data generation.
-This raw data is often high dimensional, such as satellite images.
-The flexibility of neural networks allows the model to be setup to learn the structure in raw data.
+The rise of the internet and devices that generate raw data (sensors, images and text) has lead to the curation of massive datasets.
+These massive datasets are the food of deep neural networks - without the data, the models can't learn.

-This is another dividing line between modern and classical machine learning.
-Hand crafted feature engineering, to preprocess the raw data before being used by a model such as a random forest, was common.
-Neural networks do this feature engineering themselves, as part of the learning process.
-In fact the more we let neural networks do, the better they get.
-This 'getting out of the way of the machine' trend is present right at the edge of the state of the art.

-There are two sub trends within computational hardware.
-The first is the use of graphics processing units (GPUs) to speed up the training of deep neural networks.
-In the early 2010's researchers repurposed GPUs designed for video games for training neural networks, and training times reduced from weeks to days.

-This speed up is important.
-Most of our understanding of machine learning is empirical.
-This knowledge is built up faster by reducing the training time of machine learning models.
+The ability to train large models rests upon the ability to access specialized hardware in the cloud.
+In the 2000's researchers repurposed hardware designed for video games (graphics processing units, or GPUs) to train neural networks.
+This led to dramatic speedup in training times, which is important - all our understanding of machine learning is empirical (learned through experiment).

 The second hardware trend is cloud computing.
 The cloud gives access to computation on a fully variable cost basis.
 Platforms such as Amazon Web Services allow on-demand access to a large amount of GPU-enabled computing power with cheap data storage alongside it.
 This access to computing power works both vertically within large technology companies and for smaller companies.
 It enables the balance sheet benefit of shifting a capital expense (building data centres) into an operating expense.

-Our final trend driving modern machine learning is access to algorithms and tools.
+A final trend driving modern machine learning is access to algorithms and tools.
 Almost all the relevant literature for machine learning is available for free on sites like arXiv.
 It's also possible to access high quality implementations of machine learning tools on GitHub.
 This tendency for openness stands in stark contrast with the paywalls and licensed software of the energy industry.

 ## Challenges

 There are a wide range of challenges in machine learning.
 Examining them all is outside the scope of this article - issues such as interpretability, worker displacement and misuse of powerful narrow AI are significant issues and the focus of much research.
-Instead the focus will be on challenges specific to using machine learning on energy problems.
+There is also much work to be done extending the powerful, narrow machine intelligence we have today into a general artificial intelligence.
+Instead we will focus on challenges specific to using machine learning on energy problems.

 The primary challenge is access to data.
 The energy industry is still in the process of digitization - all my work in the energy has involved setting up the basic data collection infrastructure.
 We've seen how important large amounts of data is to machine learning - a lack of historical data can be a show stopper for many energy and machine learning projects.